J22Pregbaha/was-a-mistake/README.md

 │   │   ├── README.md          # Setup and general information
 │   │   ├── server.js          # JS file to setup server (app starting point)
 │   │   └── ...                # Other files...
 │   └── README.md
+├── react-node                 # Contains the web app with the microservice architecture built with ReactJS and NodeJS │   ├── flask-back             # The microservice for signing up and signing in │   ├── auth-vue               # The microservice for the frontend │   ├── flask-mail             # The microservice for sending mails │   └── README.md
 └── README.md
 ```